Capgemini-Invent-France/CarbonAI/docs/source/index.rst

 For more examples, check the :ref:`examples` page

-For more information on how to use the package, check the :ref:`api-reference`.
+For more information on how to use the package, check the :ref:`api-refe`.
 For more information on the data collected, check the :ref:`data-information`.

 .. toctree::
    :maxdepth: 2
    :hidden:

-   installation
-   examples
-   api_reference
-   data_information
+   getting_started/index
+   api_reference/index

 Disclaimer